Saathi Banner

 Icon1 Icon1

-Be More Than A Teacher, Be A Friend.
+Be More Than A Teacher,

 In Nepal there is still a culture of punishment within the education system.
 In a study we conducted amongst 1100 children between grades 1 to 8 across 20 schools, 71% of them reported that they have experienced some kind of corporal punishment in Schools.
 Children will sit in the classroom and be scared that they will be physically punished for not understanding, not doing their homework, not having their books or stationery.